grro/pv_forecast/README.md

 ```

 To start your home appliance such as a dishwasher at the right time you may query the available execution time frames.
-In the example below the frames will be filtered considering a hypothetical electricity consumption of 350 watt per hour.
+In the example below the frames will be filtered considering a hypothetical basic electricity consumption of 350 watt per hour.
 Time frames will be considered only,
-if the solar power is higher than the expected electricity consumption.
+if the solar power is higher than the expected basic electricity consumption.
 Based on the resulting time frames the best one is used to start the home appliance in a delayed way.
 ```
 ...